osohq/oso/docs/content/any/guides/rbac/index.md

 particular type.

 {{% callout "Note" "blue" %}}
-  For every resource block, we also need to register the class with Oso:
+  For every resource block, we also need to register the type with Oso:

   <!-- TODO(gj): remove fallback when all example apps complete -->
   {{< literalInclude
     dynPath="app_path"
-    fallback="register_class"
+    fallback="register"
     from="docs: begin-setup"
     to="docs: end-setup"
-    hlFrom="docs: begin-register_class"
+    hlFrom="docs: begin-register"
-    hlTo="docs: end-register_class"
+    hlTo="docs: end-register"
   >}}
 {{% /callout %}}